Ascurius/Knowledge-Base/README.md

 What is the purpose of this project?
 There are different use cases but my motivation is to access my web services hosted inside my homelab LAN from the Internet via a VPS through a VPN tunnel.
 Therefore, we want to redirect the incoming traffic at the VPS to a reverse proxy in my LAN.
 Theoretically, this project should also enable you to access a webservice that is hosted behind a firewall that would normaly block your requests to that webservice.

-When the term 'server' is mentioned in the following, it always means a VPS, while the term 'client' always means the computer on which the reverse proxy is deployed.
+When the term 'server' is mentioned in the following, it always means a VPS, while the term 'client' refers the computer on which the reverse proxy is deployed.

 ## Setup the WireGuard VPN tunnnel